nginx/unit-docs/source/configuration.rst

         .. note::

-           The Python version used to run the app depends on the :samp:`type` value; Unit ignores the command-line interpreter from the virtual environment for performance considerations.
+           The Python version used to run the app depends on :samp:`type`; for performance, Unit doesn't use the command-line interpreter from the virtual environment.

     * - :samp:`path`
       - String or array of strings that represent additional Python module